(Revelation 14:10-11) Doesn’t the Bible Say That God Will Burn and Torture People “Forever and Ever”?

 There are a few teachers and churches who believe that God will burn and torture people with fire, but do not believe that God will burn people for an endless amount time.
 They use the above verses to say God will torture them with fire and make them suffer, but only in proportion to their sinfulness until they die.

 No one has known God and His Son more than Satan.
-He walked up and down on God’s holy stones of fire (Ezekiel 28:14) – the symbol of His character which is the Law (Deuteronomy 33:2).
-This is why his emotional suffering is the greatest and why he will suffer longer than anyone else.
+He was "the anointed covering cherub" who "walked up and down in the midst of the stones of fire" (Ezekiel 28:14) – the symbol of God's character transcribed in His Law (Deuteronomy 33:2).
+This is why his emotional suffering is the greatest and why he will suffer longer than anyone else will.